Darkness and Hope in these United States

 Indeed, the United Nations recently saw fit to research and publish a report on the subject of American poverty, as if we were some third world back-water.
 There are countless impoverished Americans and so many of them are working or are children but are still unable to adequately meet life's basic needs!
 Many of the impoverished are not recent immigrants but full citizens with centuries of roots in this nation, and forefathers who spilt honorable blood on the fields of our wars.

-Furthermore, our domestic politics along with our habituation to the Cold War is causing us to continue a hostile and brutal blockade of our greatest nuclear rival: Russia.
+Our domestic politics along with our habituation to the Cold War is causing us to continue a hostile and brutal blockade of our greatest nuclear rival: Russia.
 Between Russia and the U.S.A., there are enough nuclear and hydrogen bombs to send mankind back to a radio-active stone age... yet politicians and pundits continue to insist on Russia's economic isolation over the repatriation of the Crimea, a populace largely desiring to be Russian...
 A policy that could lead to nuclear war, or more likely to the dissipation of nuclear weaponry around the globe and into the hands of truly unstable states and organizations.

 An impoverished Russia would have no other choice.